 Standards of Conduct

-In a good faith effort to comply with the Drug-Free Schools and Communities Act of 1989, Maranatha Baptist Bible College prohibits the unlawful possession, use, distribution, manufacture or dispensing of illicit drugs (“controlled substances” as defined in Ch.
+In a good faith effort to comply with the Drug-Free Schools and Communities Act of 1989, Maranatha Baptist University prohibits the unlawful possession, use, distribution, manufacture or dispensing of illicit drugs (“controlled substances” as defined in Ch.
 961, formerly Ch.
 161, Wis.
 Stat.), in accordance with s.
 UWS 18.10, Wisconsin Administrative Code, by employees and students.
-The use or possession of alcoholic beverages is also prohibited on college premises in accordance with s.
+The use or possession of alcoholic beverages is also prohibited on university premises in accordance with s.
 UWS 18.06 (13) (b), Wis.
 Adm.
 Code.
 Without exception, alcohol consumption is governed by Wisconsin statutory age restrictions under s.
 UWS 18.06 (13) (b), Wis.
 Adm.
 Code.
 Furthermore, usage of tobacco, alcohol, and illicit drugs is contrary to Biblical expectation and damaging to the cause of Christ.
 Maranatha expects total abstinence from the use of alcohol (as a beverage), tobacco, and illicit drugs for all faculty, staff and students.

 - It is also Maranatha’s policy that students may not purchase or consume so-called non-alcoholic beverages in restaurants, may not have them in residence halls, and may not patronize non-alcoholic bars.
 Similarly, students may not have, purchase, or use fake chewing tobacco.
 Possessing empty tobacco tins or having beer bottle cap or similar collections is not permitted.